-3.3 Extensions
+3.1 Extensions

-Here we briefly discuss possible extensions of the test which we introduced previously.
+Here we briefly discussed possible extensions of the test which we introduced previously.

-3.3.1 Testing additivity
+3.1.1 Testing additivity

 Though our test was constructed for testing functional forms of the additive components, it can also be useful when the presence of interaction is at question.
-Often, the additive structure is given or wanted by the economic theory the particular model is based on, see e.g. Deaton and Muellbauer (1980) or also our application in Section 4.
-However, not only from a statistical point of view it is interesting to scrutinize this assumption in some cases.
+Often, the additive structure is given or wanted by the economic theory the particular model is based on, see e.g. Deaton and Muellbauer (1980) or also our application in Section 4 However, not only from a statistical point of view it is interesting to scrutinize this assumption in some cases.
 Several approaches of testing additivity are discussed in Hart (1997), but nonparametric theory for this problem is quite recent, see e.g. Sperlich, Tjøstheim and Yang (1999), also for more references.

-As was pointed out at the beginning, our procedure can test for presence of a component.
+As said at the beginning, our procedure can test significance of a component at all.
 Thus, for testing of no interaction one can proceed as follows.
 Introduce artificial covariates $X{m,m'} = X_m X{m'}$ for $m \neq m'$.
-No interaction between X_m and $X{m'}$ means that the covariate $X{m,m'}$ has no effect, which is a particular case of the problem we considered before.
+No interaction between X_m and $X{m'}$ means that the covariate $X{m,m'}$ has no response which is a particular case of the problem we considered before.

-3.3.2 Non-Gaussian errors
+3.1.2 Non-Gaussian errors

 In our results we suppose Gaussian homoskedastic noise with unknown dispersion σ^2 .
-This assumption allows simplification of the calculations and highlights the main ideas, skipping a lot of technical details which appear when considering non-Gaussian noise.
-However, the results from Section 3 apply to i.i.d. errors with unknown distribution under some moment conditions.
+This assumption allows to simplify the calculations and highlight the main ideas skipping a lot of technical details which appear when considering non-Gaussian noise.
+However, the results from Section 3 apply for i.i.d. errors with unknown distribution under some moment conditions.
 We refer to Spokoiny (1999a) for the analysis of non-Gaussian noise in the univariate case.
 An extension to the multivariate situation is straightforward.

-3.3.3 Multiple testing
+3.1.3 Multiple testing

 The above test was developed for testing one component of an additive model.
-In practice one could also be interested in testing all the components of the model simultaneously.
+In statistical practice one would be interested to test all the components of the model simultaneously.
 This leads to a multiple testing problem which requires a more careful evaluation of the corresponding critical values.
 Following the rule proposed in Section 2 one can construct for every component f_m the corresponding test statistic T_m^ and calculate the corresponding critical level λ_m .
 Now we apply the same idea of multiscale testing as one used for construction of every component test.
-Namely, to provide a prescribed nominal level α of the multiple test, which checks all components f_m simultaneously, all these critical values λ_m should be slightly increased, e.g. by the same value $\Delta\lambda$ such that where \mathbf{P}0 means the distribution on the space of observations under the model with $F \equiv 0$ and with the standard Gaussian errors (that is, Y_i are i.i.d. standard Gaussian).
+Namely, to provide a prescribed nominal level α of the multiple test, which checks all components f_m simultaneously, all these critical values λ_m should be slightly increased, e.g. by the same value $\Delta \lambda$ such that where P_0 means the distribution on the space of observations under the no-response model $F \equiv 0$ with the standard Gaussian errors (that is, Y_i are i.i.d. standard Gaussian).